ibkoun/Unity-Projects/README.md

 </div>

 ## Random sphere packing
 Create spheres inside a bounding box at random without overlaps.
 The spheres can have their sizes randomized and have a minimum distance separating each of them.
-Three search methods are used to test whether a newly inserted sphere collides with the existing ones (without using the game engine collision detection) :
+Three search methods are used to test whether a newly inserted sphere collides with the existing ones (without using the built-in collision detection) :
 * Linear search : Iterate normally through a list of spheres until a collision occurs.
 * Random search : Iterate randomly through a list of spheres until a collision occurs.
 * Octree search : Iterate through a list of spheres occupying a space (where the new sphere landed) until a collision occurs.